LON - YVR

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from London to Vancouver Intl Airport costs £478 on the route between London Gatwick Airport (LGW) and Vancouver Intl Airport (YVR).
-Over the past month, this route was, on average, 3% cheaper than other London-Vancouver Intl Airport routes.
+The absolute cheapest return flight from London to Vancouver Intl Airport costs £484 on the route between London Heathrow Airport (LHR) and Vancouver Intl Airport (YVR).
+However, over the past month, flights between London Gatwick Airport (LGW) and Vancouver Intl Airport (YVR) were, on average, 7% cheaper than other London-Vancouver Intl Airport routes.
 The most popular route is between London Heathrow Airport (LHR) and Vancouver Intl Airport (YVR).

 What’s the cheapest day of the week to fly from London to Vancouver?